ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 - The folks at Traefik put in this nice piece of logic in the Helm Chart that allows you to create a config file which is monitored by Traefik and thus changes will be dynamically applied
 - I used the config file to manage the Lets Encrypt certicate renewal in conjunction with Cloudflare
-- I have disabled this logic in the above values config
+- I have `DISABLED` this logic in the above values config

 ```yaml
       file: